LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

    - See also: spark.sparkContext.setJobGroup(groupId: String,description: String,interruptOnCancel: Boolean)

  ---
- Salting SQL joins to work around problems with data skew on large tables, exmaple:
+ Salting SQL joins to work around problems with data skew on large tables, example:
 Add a salt column to the tables to be joined:
 ```
 val df1b = df1.selectExpr("id1", "key1", "name1", "int(rand()*10) as salt1")